 That will help your children begin to see themselves as contributing something of value.
 That's a basic human need, and children enjoy that feeling as much as adults do.

 If your kids are older, do you still need to work with them?
 Yes, if you want them to enjoy chores and learn how to do them well!
 Rather than assigning chores, try working as a team.
 Have each child participate in a project while you work with them.
-Your job is solely to be the coordinator, troubleshoot any problems that come up, and keep things fun and on track.
-For instance, maybe your 12 year old makes eggs for breakfast while your ten year old makes the toast.
+Your job is to be the coordinator, troubleshoot any problems that come up, and keep things fun and on track.
+For instance, maybe your 12 year old makes eggs for breakfast while your ten year old makes a fruit salad and your eight year old makes the toast.
 Yes, that is actually realistic, but you'll need to be there as the assistant to help everything go smoothly.
 There's no reason your children can't enjoy making meals for the family by the time they're teens, so that everyone in the family cooks once a week -- but it takes your involvement over time to get to that point.

 3. Because kids "need" us to help them.